Axelpuff/hundredschools/descriptions/mencius/quote.md

-The heart of compassion is the sprout of benevolence.
+*"The heart of compassion is the sprout of benevolence."*